fbpx

 After the pipeline has been completed, we obtained a project with the sequences and all the information regarding the previous steps (Figure 2).
 We can see that most of the sequences were successfully annotated with GOs (Figure 3).

 We have used blastx, which compares a nucleotide query sequence translated in all reading frames against a protein sequence database.
 So sequences with no blast hits (red in Figure 3) could correspond to non-coding sequences.
-Moreover, sequences in green have been GO-mapped but not annotated, meaning that no GO has been found significantly mapped for those sequences.
+Moreover, sequences in green have been GO-mapped but not annotated, meaning no GO has been found to be significantly mapped for those sequences.
 The threshold for annotating GOs can be modified in the GO Annotation wizard.

 Single-Cell RNA-Seq Data Analysis